powerhome/playbook/playbook/app/pb_kits/playbook/pb_draggable/docs/_draggable_with_list.md

 For a simplified version of the Draggable API for the List kit, use the DraggableProvider to wrap the List kit and use the `draggable` prop on List.
-The dev must manage state as shown and pass in id to the ListItem.
+The dev must manage state as shown and pass in id to the ListItem for dragging to work.